Top 15 Technologically Advanced Countries in the World

 Science and technology in Russia developed rapidly since the Age of Enlightenment, when the Great Peter founded the Russian Academy of Sciences and Saint Petersburg State University and polymath Mikhail Lomonosov founded the Moscow State University, establishing a strong native tradition in learning and innovation.

 Russia is also an innovator in the field of nuclear energy, medicine, chemical, and machine technology.
 Also, the country is responsible for producing some of the most talented hackers in the world and a major thread to the United States of America.
 Whenever there is a hacking scandal, it’s almost expected that the Russian hackers have something to do with it.

-The technological advancements made in the country during the world are still being used and further developed by Germans.
-Most people think Germany’s contribution to the world is just car manufacturing and Albert Einstein, but that is far from the truth.
+Germany probably may have lost the Second World War, but the technological advancements made in the country during that time are still being used and further developed.
+Generally, up till date most people think and believe without doubts Germany’s contribution to the world is just car manufacturing and Albert Einstein, but that is far from the truth.

 The almighty China in the technological world has always had two things working in its favor – skilled and affordable labor, and space to expand manufacturing.
 For the past ten years, China has become the most preferred country for companies to invest when it comes to setting up manufacturing plants.
 The government gives companies tax breaks, and the companies in turn get cheap labor.